nu-cspac/nu-cspac.github.io/index.md

-# Northwestern University Computer Science PhD Advisory Council

-CSPAC is a student group that advocates on the behalf of all Computer Science PHD students.
-We are here to serve you!

 ## Our Mission
 We seek to foster a community among Computer Science PhD students (CSPhDs), defined as all PhD students at Northwestern University who take one of the